 Producer Kathryn Fink joined 1A from, well, interning at 1A.
 Before that, she was a freelancer at WHRO Public Media in Norfolk, Virginia.
 She holds a B.A. in English from the University of Virginia.
 She does a mean Gollum impression.

 Producer Gabrielle Healy came to 1A as an intern.
-Before that, she interned at WBUR, PolitiFact and WCAI.
+Previously, she interned at WBUR, PolitiFact and WCAI.
 She studied English and public policy at Kenyon College in Gambier, Ohio and grew up in Fairhaven, Massachusetts.
 She likes visiting the beach and eating ice cream, sometimes at the same time.

 Producer Stacia Brown joins 1A after creating two podcasts, The Rise of Charm City and Hope Chest.
 She previously worked as a freelance writer and audio producer and holds a Master of Fine Arts in creative writing from Sarah Lawrence College.
 She is a K-drama super fan.